 The Offered Shares have not been, and will not be, registered under the U.S. Securities Act.
 The Offered Shares are being offered only to non-U.S. persons (as defined in Regulation S) outside the United States in transactions exempt from the registration requirements of the Securities Act in reliance on Regulation S, to qualified institutional buyers (as defined in Rule 144A under the U.S. Securities Act) in the United States pursuant to Rule 144A under the U.S. Securities Act as permitted by the Underwriting Agreement, and otherwise in transactions that are exempt from the registration requirements set forth under the U.S. Securities Act.
 Accordingly, the Offered Shares are "restricted securities" as defined in Rule 144 under the U.S. Securities Act.
 Except with respect to the Underwriters' re-offer and re-sale of Offered Shares to qualified institutional buyers in the United States pursuant to Rule 144A under the U.S. Securities Act, the Offered Shares may not be offered, sold or delivered in the United States or to, or for the account or benefit of, any U.S. person, unless the transfer is registered under the U.S. Securities Act.
-If the Company does not register the Offered Shares under the U.S. Securities Act, its shareholders will face restrictions in re-sale of the Offered Shares under the U.S. Securities Act, its company does not register the U.S. Securities Act.
-Securities Act, its shareholders will face restrictions in re-sale of the Offered Shares under the U.S. Securities Act, its shareholders will face restrictions in the Offered Shares unless in compliance with the U.S. Securities Act.
+The Company has no current intention to register the Offered Shares under the U.S. Securities Act.
+If the Company does not register the Offered Shares under the U.S. Securities Act, its shareholders will face restrictions in re-sale of the Offered Shares, particularly in the United States or to U.S. persons.
+The Offered Shares may bear a legend describing restrictions on transfer to U.S. persons and prohibiting hedging transactions in the Offered Shares unless in compliance with the U.S. Securities Act.